-Bidders are also required to state the price per year for which they will furnish the gas of not less than eighteen-candle power by photometric test at a distance of not less than one mile from the place of manufacture) or other illuminating material for each lamp, including the lighting, extinguishing, cleaning, repairing, reglazing, and painting lamp-posts and lanterns, and replacing the cocks, tubes, burners, cross-heads, lamp-irons, and lanterns thereto, for the period from May 1, 1889, to April 30, 1890, both days inclusive; stating the price, for the above-named period of one year, for each lamp.
+Bidders are also required to state the price per year for which they will furnish the gas '(of not less than eighteen-candle power by photometric test at a distance of not less than one mile from the place of manufacture) or other illuminating material for each lamp, including the lighting, extinguishing, cleaning, repairing, reglazing, and painting lamp-posts and lanterns, and replacing the cocks, tubes, burners, cross-heads, lamp-irons, and lanterns thereto, for the period from May 1, 1889, to April 30, 1890, both days inclusive; stating the price, for the above-named period of one year, for each lamp.
 Bidders for gas-lamps are also required to state a price for which they will repair lamp-posts, including straightening and releading, and for each new lamp fitted up, as follows:

-For each column releaded, stating the price per post.

-For each lamp-post straightened, stating the price per post.
-For each column related, stating the price per post.
 For each column refitted, stating the price per post.
-For each lamp-post removed, stating the price per post.

 For each lamp-post reset, stating the price per post.

 For each lamp-post reset, stating the price per post.

+For each lamp-post reset, stating the price per post.

-The total number of public gas-lamps to be contracted for is about 24,800, but bidders may bid for any portion of the same, naming their location as to districts, streets, avenues, piers, parks and public places, or parts thereot.
+The total number of public gas-lamps to be contracted for is about 24,800, but bidders may bid for any portion of the same, naming their location as to districts, streets, avenues, piers, parks and public places, or parts thereof.

 The burners for illuminating gas are to be of a capacity to burn three cubic feet of gas per hour under a pressure of one inch, and in case the illuminating material shall be oil or naphtha, then the burners to be used for such illuminating material shall give a light (by photometric test) equal to the light given by the gas-burners in use in the public lamps in the City of New York.

 Should any alteration or any attachment be required to any portion of the lamps for which estimates are made in consequence of the use of illuminating material other than gas, then such alteration shall be done and such attachment placed on the lamps without expense to the City.